thomaskeggin/gen3sis_sandbox/readme.md

 > - Columns must be in the order: $x,y,t_n,t_{n-1},t_{n-2}...t_0$.
 I.e.,
 >   x and y columns, then from the most recent time step into the past.
 >
-> - Row names must be assigned non-automatically.
-This is a
+> - Row names must be assigned non-automatically for both the landscape
+>   data frames and distance matrices.
+This is a characteristic of base
->   characteristic of base R whereby row names assigned automatically
+>   R whereby row names assigned automatically can change as you
->   can change as you manipulate the data frame, whereas if you assign
+>   manipulate the object, whereas if you assign them manually they will
->   them manually they will persist.
+>   persist.
 It is very sneaky and annoying.

 ### Distance matrices

 These can be either **local** or **full**.
 Local are compressed into a sparse matrix and must be decompressed as the simulation runs, increasing CPU usage.
-Full are uncompressed, taking up more storage but fewer CPU resources.
+Full are uncompressed, taking up more storage but is less demanding on your CPU resources.

 The data here are **full**.
 The row and column names correspond to the row names (think of them as cell IDs) in the landscapes data frames.